dbartholomae/stylus-material/README.md

     sm-horizontal-list('—')
 ```

-Find examples of all components in the `docs` folder.
+You can find a documentation for all components in [a separate repository](https://rawgit.com/dbartholomae/stylus-material/master/docs/index.html).

 ## Library size
 This library uses mostly mixins, therefore only what you actually use will increase your filesize.